You are warmly invited to join St. Mark’s for worship and community life.

 Services In the Community

-First and third Thursday of each month at 11:00 (check calendar for specific dates).
+First and third Wednesday of each month at 11:00 (check calendar for specific dates).

 Fairfield Manor East

 670 McLean Court, (off of Gore Road E.)

 Holy Eucharist with musical accompaniment in the Residence Chapel